Students have your say!

-Our Online Unit Evaluation (OUE) system, introduced in 2006, enables students to provide anonymous feedback on their experience of all taught units.
-An online tool was developed to provide ease of completion by students and analysis/review by staff.
+Our Unit Evaluation (UE) system enables students to provide anonymous feedback on their experience of all taught units.
+An online tool provides ease of completion by students and analysis/review by staff.

 Unit Evaluation is a mandatory part of our formal annual unit and programme monitoring processes.